-Sticking Around Too Long?
-Dynamics of the Benefits of Dual-Class Structures
+Sticking around Too Long?
+Dynamics of the Benefits of Dual-Class Voting

 JEL Classification: G14, G18, G30